-While the repertoire may be a bit shallow, the passion and feeling that they sing with is not.
+While the repertoire may be a bit shallow, the passion and feeling with which they sing is not.
 In a short time, the passion begins to rise, and soon the whole place is throbbing with the rhythm of these Gospel songs that are peculiar to Africa.
 The singing lasts an hour before we move on to giving them with the Bibles and the Proclaimer, a talking Bible radio with the New Testament in their language.

 I know I have already told you about the deep effect that these Bibles have, but it is worth mentioning again that this is one of the biggest things to happen in their lives (next to getting saved, of course).
 A pastor stopped us last night to tell us how one of his members broke out in tears when he gave her one of our Bibles.
-It is a life-changing moment – for both them and us.
+It is a life-changing moment – for both them and me.